Inference Engine

 Key concerns in text generation inference include:

-Developers often use optimized inference engines (like Hugging Face’s text-generation-inference server, TensorRT, or ONNX Runtime) to deploy models efficiently, often leveraging quantization, batching, and GPU parallelism to serve high volumes of requests.
+Developers often use optimized inference engines (like Hugging Face's text-generation-inference server, TensorRT, or ONNX Runtime) to deploy models efficiently with quantization, batching, and GPU parallelism for efficient request serving.

 Inference is central to all LLM-based applications, including summarization, translation, coding assistants, and conversational AI.